nymexhub/Theatherflix/README.md

 # Theatherflix Open Source Project
 # [A NodeJS + React.JS + Redux - JavaScript Project]
 v2.1.0.2rvc1.0
+#
+git@github.com:felipealfonsog/theatherflix.git

+A visual tool for wiring the Internet of Things, digital movies, stored in your HD.
+Some sort of app to watch movies like netflix but offinline in your TV, or any Desktop PC or in any other device.

+OpenSource Project [Initially] to create a platform to watch movies locally with all confort online in an app or offline in an app in your TV, or any Desktop PC or in any other device.

+#Old_branch
+If you want to download the old version stored, go to the old branch -> https://github.com/felipealfonsog/theatherflix/tree/old_branch

 #The project will be unstable due changes, and the migration of the project to React.
 The interface was running with Handlebars.
 The future of the project is just awesome with the migration of it to React! wish us luck! :)

-#Old_branch
-If you want to download the old version stored, go to the old branch -> https://github.com/felipealfonsog/theatherflix/tree/old_branch

 [![Build Status](https://travis-ci.org/node-red/node-red.svg)](https://travis-ci.org/theatherflix/theatherflix)
 [![Coverage Status](https://coveralls.io/repos/node-red/node-red/badge.svg?branch=master)](https://coveralls.io/r/theatherflix/theatherflix?branch=master)